nx-python/nx/docs/index.rst

   getting_started/examples

 :doc:`getting_started/installation`
-  How to install nx-python on your Switch or Switch emulator :doc:`getting_started/tutorial`
+  How to install nx-python on your Switch or Switch emulator.
+:doc:`getting_started/tutorial`
-  A guided tutorial on how to use nx-python for your project :doc:`getting_started/examples`
+  A guided tutorial on how to use nx-python for your project.
+:doc:`getting_started/examples`
-  Look at code examples if you prefer learning that way
+  Look at code examples if you prefer learning that way.